yegor256/blog/_posts/2017/mar/2017-03-07-traits-and-mixins.md

 end
 {% endhighlight %}

-It seems nice&mdash;if you don't understand the [difference]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) between
+It seems nice---if you don't understand the [difference]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) between
 [object-oriented programming]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %})